vega/vega/packages/vega-util/README.md

 vega.<b>toBoolean</b>(<i>value</i>)
 [<>](https://github.com/vega/vega-util/blob/master/src/toBoolean.js "Source")

-Coerces the input _value_ to a string.
+Coerces the input _value_ to a boolean.
+The strings `"true"` and `"1"` map to `true`; the strings `"false"` and `"0"` map to `false`.
 Null values and empty strings are mapped to `null`.

 <a name="toDate" href="#toDate">#</a>
 vega.<b>toDate</b>(<i>value</i>[, <i>parser</i>])
 [<>](https://github.com/vega/vega-util/blob/master/src/toDate.js "Source")

-Coerces the input _value_ to a Date instance.
+Coerces the input _value_ to a Date timestamp.
 Null values and empty strings are mapped to `null`.
-If an optional _parser_ function is provided, it is used to perform date parsing, otherwise `Date.parse` is used.
+Date objects are passed through unchanged.
+If an optional _parser_ function is provided, it is used to perform date parsing.
+By default, numbers (timestamps) are passed through unchanged and otherwise `Date.parse` is used.
 Be aware that `Date.parse` has different implementations across browsers!

 <a name="toNumber" href="#toNumber">#</a>
 vega.<b>toNumber</b>(<i>value</i>)